-- To apply for housing you must complete an online
+- when applying for housing you must complete an

 - Once you have been accepted onto the Housing Register, you can